-By the end of the course students will have also learnt the scales of the phenomena and will also be able to use official statistics websites and publications to find relevant datasets and economic data.
+By the end of the course students will have also learnt the scales of the phenomena and will be able to use official statistics websites and publications to find relevant datasets and economic data.

--Institutions in complete and incomplete monetary unions.
+-Complete and incomplete monetary unions.

--Monetary policy institutions in the Eurozone and US.
+-Monetary policy in EZ and the ECB.

-Though lectures will be the main teaching method, students will be substantially involved and will be asked to prepare in depth analysis on specific topics that will be regarded as integral part of program.
+Though lectures will be the main teaching method, students will be involved and asked to prepare in depth analysis on specific topics that will be regarded as integral part of program.
 Each presentation will include a data analysis and will be followed by a discussion in the class.
 Own presentations as well as the participation, in the class, to others' presentations will be assessed.